agustinov/FFmpeg-Cedrus/README.md

 	-s 640x480 (or -video_size 640x480) sets the resolution according to your camera's capabilities -i /dev/video0 sets the camera input
 	-c:v cedrus264 (or -vcodec cedrus264) sets the Allwinner Cedrus H264 hardware encoder
-	-pix_fmt nv12 is the only pixel format supported by the Cedrus encoder -r 30 sets the framerate (fps)
+	-r 30 sets the framerate (fps)
 	-t 15 sets the time in seconds (you can omit this option and stop by Ctrl+C) -qp 20 sets the video quality in the range 2-30 (instead of the bitrate), omitting this option may result in poor video quality

+If you get the error "Unsupported pixel format (use -pix_fmt nv12)", use the additional option -pix_fmt nv12 for the output file:

+	ffmpeg -f v4l2 -s 640x480 -i /dev/video0 -c:v cedrus264 -pix_fmt nv12 -r 30 -t 15 -qp 20 test_camera.mp4

-If you access to the system via SSH terminal or using server Linux without desktop and get "VE open error", root privileges (sudo) may be required:
+If you access to the system via a terminal (COM-port or SSH) or using a server Linux without a desktop and get the error "VE in use!" or "VE open error", root privileges (sudo) may be required:

-	sudo ffmpeg -f v4l2 -s 640x480 -i /dev/video0 -pix_fmt nv12 -c:v cedrus264 -r 30 -t 15 -qp 20 test_camera.mp4
+	sudo ffmpeg -f v4l2 -s 640x480 -i /dev/video0 -c:v cedrus264 -r 30 -t 15 -qp 20 test_camera.mp4

 ## 6. Decoding video from file